antonfirsov/docs/2016/11-Nov/week4/11-22-2016-week-in-dotnet.md

 <iframe src="https://channel9.msdn.com/Shows/On-NET/Michael-Friis-Docker/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>

 This week, we'll speak with Chad Z. Hower a.k.a.
 Kudzu to talk about [Cosmos](https://github.com/CosmosOS/Cosmos#c-open-source-managed-operating-system), an operating system "construction kit" built with the IL2CPU compiler, C#, and X#, a homebrew language that's part of the project.
-This week, because of the Tanksgiving week-end, the show is exceptionally on Wednesday, and begins at 10AM Pacific Time [on YouTube](https://www.youtube.com/watch?v=wgEBo-u19Wc).
+This week, because of the Thanksgiving week-end, the show is exceptionally on Wednesday, and begins at 10AM Pacific Time [on YouTube](https://www.youtube.com/watch?v=wgEBo-u19Wc).
 We'll take questions on the video's built-in chat.

 Package of the week: mahapps.metro
 ----------------------------------